Welcome to Femme Vital

 How Can You Quantify The Quality Of Qi?

-Imagina a beautiful, plump strawberry with a red, shiny texture that is home-grown in your garden is full of Qi.
+Imagine a beautiful, plump strawberry with a red, shiny texture that is home-grown in your garden is full of Qi.
 In contrast, compare it to a sad whitish-green strawberry grown in winter.
 Because of the fact it travelled thousands of kilometres.
 Only to sit in supermarket fridge.
 This latter strawberry would have little Qi in it.
 Indeed, the former would be full of Qi.
-This is the variance in Qi and its’ quality.
+This is an example of the variance in Qi and its’ quality.

 How Does Qi Flow?

 Qi flows through the Twelve Main Meridians throughout every hour of the day.
 Thus, there is even a 24-hour Chinese Medicine Theoretical Clock.

 How Does Qi Circulate?

 Qi flows from the chest area out to the three arm Yin Meridians (Lung, Pericardium, Heart) to the hands.
 It then transfers to the three paired arm Yang Meridians (Large Intestine, San Jiao, Small Intestine).
 Then, it flows upward to the head.
 Then Qi connects with the three corresponding leg Yang Meridians (Stomach, Gall Bladder, Bladder).
 Finally, it then flows down the body to the feet.
 In the feet it connects with the corresponding leg Yin Meridians (Spleen, Liver, Kidney).
 By flowing back up again to the chest it completes the full cycle of Qi.

 What Is Illness According To Chinese Medicine Theory?